IGM0937/exerCRUD/README.md

 #### Delete User

-The ability to delete a user from the banks database.
+The ability to delete a user from the database.

 Example Request:
 ```
 DELETE http://localhost:8443/account/1
-{

 // no body
-}
 ```

 Example Response: